 150 years on from her birth, Marie Skłodowska Curie inspires a new generation of scientists and a fund in her name is helping Jacinta together with Dr Alex Alexandrova and Bianca Veglia achieve their ambitions.

 On Marie Curie Day, the contributions of this great scientist are being celebrated in simultaneous events at CERN in Geneva, in Munich and at the Department of Physics at the University of Liverpool.

 Marie Skłodowska-Curie conducted pioneering work in radioactivity.
 She was the first woman to be awarded a Nobel Prize and to win two of them in different fields of science.
 Born in Poland but having to resettle in France to pursue her career, she ultimately became the first woman to be a professor at the University of Paris.
 Her interests included medical applications of her work: during World War I she developed mobile radiography units to provide X-ray services to field hospitals.

-Professor Carsten Welsch, leader of the QUASAR Group, has co-ordinated several Pan-European training networks funded by Marie Skłodowska-Curie grants and is organiser of the Marie Curie day.
+Professor Carsten Welsch, Head of Physics at the University of Liverpool, has co-ordinated several Pan-European training networks funded by Marie Skłodowska-Curie grants and is organiser of the Marie Curie day.
 Fellows in these programs combine academic research with work in companies and other innovative training to enhance their employability and career development.

 He says: “Accelerator physics is a new and emerging area of science that offers great career opportunities in different fields for enquiring minds.
 Marie Curie is still an inspiration to us all on so many levels.”